awcodify/sysctl-theme/README.md

 A clean, modern Jekyll theme optimized for technical blogs and documentation sites.
 This theme prioritizes readability, performance, and responsive design.

+> **Built with AI**: This theme was developed with the assistance of GitHub Copilot and Claude 3.7 Sonnet.

 ![Sysctl Theme Screenshot](assets/images/ss-sysctl-theme.png)

 ## Features